david-tejada/rango/readme.md

 ## Sponsorship

-Rango is the work of just one developer.
+Rango is mostly the work of one developer.
 I have spent hundreds of hours making sure Rango works and feels great.
 I would like to be able to continue working on Rango to make it even better.
 To be able to do that I need your support.
 If Rango makes your life easier when navigating the web or it has become an